 The calendar below provides a broad overview of the schedule over the course of the year.
-The ELEM program maintains a detailed electronic calendar showing the class schedule for both cohorts and all program events which can be accessed from the program web page.
+The ELEM program maintains a detailed electronic calendar showing the daily class schedule and all program events which can be accessed from the program web page.